why is it absolutely necessary to discover Blesle?

 At that time Blesle had 2000 inhabitants.

-In 1321 the last lord of Mercœur died without a direct heir.
-A long succession crisis followed which ended in 1716 with the sale of the seigneury and the castle to Henri-Louis de Chavagnac, lord of the fief of the same name, located in the town of Auriac l'Eglise in the Cantal.
+The last lord of Mercœur died without a direct heir.
+There followed a long succession crisis which ended in 1716 with the sale of the seigneury and the château to Henri-Louis de Chavagnac, lord of the fief of the same name, located in the commune of Auriac l'Eglise in the Cantal.